ucsb-cs184-f24/team04-GOLDTracker/team/doc/DESIGN.md

 - **Backend**
   - Manages user data, handles authentication, and provides real-time notifications when a course has available spots.
   - Interfaces with the UCSB GOLD API to fetch and update course information.
+  - Integrated with the OpenAI API for summary the comments of professors from RateMyProfessor
+  - Pythons the data from the RateMyProfessor and saved all of professors scores in the database.
 - ### User experience
+  1. After users clear the search input, we will not show the empty screen but always shows the course list of users' major.
+  2. Notifications will show detailed information to show which specific
+  3. In many places, such as the unfollow button in the cart screen and the log out button, we implemented alerts to avoid prevent accidental actions.

 #### **Task/User Flow**